The Wonder

 What’s more useful: being nice or having good-looks?
 When the standard applied is how well someone is able to avoid putdowns, good looks is typically the winner.

-Keep in mind that those who put others down only hurt themselves.
-They do so by bringing about a loss of self-esteem.
-For those put down to feel hurt, they must mistakenly decide putdowns prove they’re inferior.
+However, when the standard is how well self-esteem is secured, being nice typically wins the day.
+Remember, those who put others down hurt themselves.
+In contrast, for those put down to feel hurt, they must mistakenly decide putdowns prove they’re inferior.
 Unnecessarily feeling inferior is the cause of much unnecessary unhappiness.

 45

 To ensure self-worth, we must value niceness.
-Regularly shore up your self-worth by treating yourself to meditative sessions, during which you repeat and celebrate the self-talk that follows: By being a nice person, I can and will like myself.
-It’s important for me to remember that no person or loss can take from me the dignity and integrity I earn by being a kind and fair person.
+Regularly shore up your self-worth by treating yourself to meditative sessions, during which you repeat and celebrate the self-talk that follows: Being a nice person is almost always a sure-fire way to like myself.
+It’s important for me to remember that remaining a kind and fair person keeps losses from lessening my dignity and integrity.

 Relaxation exercises and tranquil music may enhance the above activity.